shetabit/payment/README.md

 ## How to use

-your `Invoice` holds your payment details, so we talk about `Invoice` class at first.
+your `Invoice` holds your payment details, so initially we'll talk about `Invoice` class.

 #### Working with invoices